 Nunes ((2015)) adopts Deleuze and Guattari’s non-exclusive distinction between two different logics of group formation, the “crowd” and the “pack”.
-If the crowd follows a eviathanic logic then Nunes associates the “pack” with the concept of a “vanguard function”, which carries within it the act of following as much as it does that of leading. “[T]he pack’s ‘spontaneous’ movement results from its following an individual that comes to temporarily occupy a vanguard-function [which] is progressively propagated across the whole, so that ‘vanguard’ can be said of an action’s originator, but also of the first to follow it, those who join in subsequently, and so on” (Nunes (2015), xx).
+If the crowd follows a Leviathanic logic then Nunes associates the “pack” with the concept of a “vanguard function”, which carries within it the act of following as much as it does that of leading. “[T]he pack’s ‘spontaneous’ movement results from its following an individual that comes to temporarily occupy a vanguard-function [which] is progressively propagated across the whole, so that ‘vanguard’ can be said of an action’s originator, but also of the first to follow it, those who join in subsequently, and so on” (Nunes (2015), xx).
 It is important to note that this vanguard function “scales”: an individual might temporarily perform it in their small group or pack; this pack might then perform it, perpetuating or propagating the action or the “meaning” vis-à-vis a larger grouping, the “crowd”, say.

 We do not have space here to discuss fully these recent contributions to theories of distributed leadership.
 But it is useful to summarise some of the principal resonances and important differences between Nunes’s argument and that of Sutherland et al. Nunes’s “vanguard function” is clearly similar to “leadership acts” performed by the “leadership actors” of critical leadership studies.
 This function is “distributed” or “diffused” across individuals and groups (“packs”); specific individuals/groups may perform different leadership functions or acts at different times – “leader”, “follower”, etc. – and their performance of their functions, their occupation of role of “leader, is always temporary or contingent.
-Note that this appears to be an important difference between the practices described by Nunes and those studied by Sutherland et al. While Sutherland et al. report conscious attempts by their grassroots groups to rotate leadership roles, Nunes has a conception of leadership more open to the unpredictability of affective contagion that militant groups should seek “to prompt or prime the environment so as to produce responses that go in a devised but not predetermined direction” (Nunes (2015), xx).
+Note that this appears to be an important difference between the practices described by Nunes and those studied by Sutherland et al. While Sutherland et al. report conscious attempts by their grassroots groups to rotate leadership roles, Nunes has a conception of leadership more open to the unpredictability of affective contagion.
+He instead argues that militant groups should seek “to prompt or prime the environment so as to produce responses that go in a devised but not predetermined direction” (Nunes (2015), xx).
 The question that follows is how we might prime the environment so episodes of affective contagion lead to group formations following the logic of a pack rather than that of a crowd.

 We return to this problem in our concluding section but before that we must turn our attention to the predominant conceptualization of the “viral” property of distributed network structures.
 If recent movements have been made visible by moments of corporeal co-presence, such as camps and assemblies, then their explosive growth and spread have been propagated through the affordances of a socially mediated world.